VandalByte/dedsec-grub2-theme/README.md

 There you go all done.

 ## 💰 Donate
-**Hey guys 🙋‍♂️ If you like my projects feel free to buy me a coffee ☕ anytime to show your loving 💗 support !!**
+**Hey everyone 🙋‍♂️ if you wanna support me on my theme making campaign then feel free to buy me a coffee ☕ anytime you wish...**

 <a href="https://www.buymeacoffee.com/vandalsoul" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>